 • Have excellent interpersonal skills.
 You are able to work well in a team and manage projects that require input from multiple staff and across departments.

 • Are comfortable working with people of all political ideologies and share our commitment to increasing racial and socio-economic diversity in the conservation movement.

 • Are creative and ambitious, always seeking out new ways to expand the organization’s base of support and involve community members in its programs.
 You value learning, are curious, and like to seek out new ideas and opportunities for personal growth and improvement.

 What You Should Know

 Work experience: 1 year of experience in community organizing or related experience such as campus or volunteer activities preferred, but not required.

 Skills: Demonstrated experience and success with citizen engagement; ability to work well in a dynamic environment; ability to handle multiple projects at a time; understanding of or ability to learn quickly about environmental issues and their potential to engage the public; passion for our mission and work.

 Technical skills: Comfortable with databases and Microsoft Office; good writing skills and social media experience preferred.

-Conditions: Location is flexible, ideally in proximity to Native communities in northern Wisconsin, and will involve frequent travel throughout northern Wisconsin.
-Reliable transportation and a valid driver’s license are required.
+Conditions: Location is flexible and will involve frequent travel throughout Wisconsin.
+Reliable transportation is preferred and a valid driver’s license is required.
 Some evening and weekend work is required, and you should have the flexibility to work hours exceeding regular office hours to get the job done.
 The position is full time and classified as exempt.

 Physical requirements: Ability to drive, canvas neighborhoods (knock doors), set up and break down folding tables and presentation materials, carry materials weighing up to 10 pounds, and perform routine office duties such as typing at a computer and using a telephone.